Multimodal sampling via Schr\"odinger-F\"ollmer samplers with temperatures: Conclusion

 \section{Conclusion}

-In this work, we provide enhanced error bounds in $L^2$-Wasserstein distance for two variants of Schr\"odinger-F\"ollmer samplers.
-By carrying out more delicate error estimates, we derive an enhanced convergence rate of order $\mathcal{O}({ {h}})$ for the Schr\"odinger-F\"ollmer samplers under certain reasonable conditions on the drift, significantly improving the existing convergence rate of order $\mathcal{O}(\sqrt{h})$ obtained in \cite{MRjiao}.
+In this work, we provide enhanced error bounds in the $L^2$-Wasserstein distance for two variants of Schr\"odinger-F\"ollmer samplers.
+By carrying out more delicate error estimates, {we derive an enhanced convergence rate of order $\mathcal{O}({ {h}})$ for the time discretization of the Schr\"odinger-F\"ollmer diffusion under certain smoothness conditions on the drift,} significantly improving the existing convergence rate of order $\mathcal{O}(\sqrt{h})$ obtained in \cite{MRjiao}.
 As ongoing projects \cite{Wang2025randomization,Lin2025SRK}, we propose more efficient (higher-order) sampling algorithms based on such Schr\"odinger-F\"ollmer diffusion process with temperatures.